BuildBelleza/nba-search-Wilson/README.md

 # Assignment: NBA Search

 Create a simple but fully functional application that allows users to search for an NBA MVP player by year or by name.
+This assignment requires both client and server code.

 ## HTML and CSS Requirements
 * fully responsive beginning at 360px